Physical Address

 Marcella Hazan was one of the very first chefs to introduce Italian cuisine to the American household and many consider her to be the “Godmother of Italian”.

+Her cookbook is a superb reference guide for chefs of all levels of skill.
 It’s full of incredible techniques, genuine passion for her art and recipes that you’ll remember for weeks after eating them.

 You’ve surely seen Lidia on TV and when she’s not telling the world about Italian food, she’s running four Italian restaurants making that food for the world.